 Qigong

-Qigong, Chi Kung, or Chi Gung is a practice of aligning breath, movement, and awareness for exercise, healing, and meditation.
-With roots in Chinese medicine, martial arts, and philosophy, qigong is traditionally viewed as a practice to cultivate and balance Qi (Chi) or "internal energy".
-Typically a Qigong practice involves rhythmic breathing coordinated with slow stylized repetition of fluid movement, a calm mindful state, and visualization of guiding Qi through the body.
-From a Philosophical perspective Qigong is believed to help develop human potential, allow access to higher realms of awareness, and awaken one's "true nature".
+Qigong, also known as Chi Kung or Chi Gung, is a discipline that harmonizes breath, movement, and consciousness, serving as an amalgamation of exercise, healing, and meditation.
+Rooted in Chinese medicine, martial arts, and philosophy, qigong is traditionally embraced as a means to nurture and harmonize Qi (Chi) or "internal energy".
+Typically, Qigong involves rhythmic breathing synchronizing with gentle, purposeful movements, fostering a serene mindful state, and envisioning the guided flow of Qi throughout the body.
+Philosophically, Qigong is believed to facilitate human potential development, access to heightened states of awareness, and the awakening of one's "true nature".

 • Bone density: prevented bone loss and increased bone mineral density;